Dubai Zoo: History

 In 1971 the management of the Dubai Zoo was taken over by the Dubai Municipality.
 During the first couple of years of its existence, the Dubai Zoo housed only a few animals like the big cats, monkeys and hoofed-animals.
 There was also a small aquarium with some fishes and reptiles.
 From May 1986 to May 1989, a part of the zoo was redesigned and rebuilt.
 From June 1989 to the present there has been constant re-designing and renovation.
 Dubai zoo is the first Arabian zoo to breed the rare chimpanzee and the Arabian or Gordon's wildcat (Felis silvestris gordoni).

-In recent years, the Dubai Zoo has come under fire for the conditions in which its animals are housed.
-Animal rights activists and even hotels and tourist websites encourage the boycotting of the facility.
-Cages in which the animals are trapped were reportedly so small that the animals can barely move.
-The zoo has closed since November 2017 and all animals were relocated to the new Dubai Safari Park.
-They no longer live in cages and have an open habitat with a lot more space to move around.
+Prior to its closure, Dubai Zoo was criticised for the conditions in which its animals were housed.
+Animal rights activists encouraged the boycotting of the facility.
+The zoo closed in 5 November 2017 and all it's animals were relocated to the new Dubai Safari Park.

 Animals

 The zoo housed approximately 230 animal species.
 Among these are around 248 mammal specimens, including foxes, hyenas, pumas, Asiatic lions, jaguars, chimpanzees, baboons, monkeys, deer, bears, porcupines, giraffes, hippos, and Barbary sheep.
 Endangered species include Socotra shag or cormorant, Bengal tiger, gorilla, subspecies of grey wolf and Arabian wolf, Siberian tiger (Panthera tigris altaica), and the indigenous Gordon's wildcat.
 Birds include ostrich, golden eagle and parrots.
 Reptiles are represented by around 400 specimens.